 The more baths you give your hedgehog the drier his/her skin will be.
 Winter is a terrible time for dry skin as well!
 We keep the humidity in the hedgehog rooms to 25 - 40% During winter months we use a small humidifier.
 At some point your baby will suffer from dry skin.
 To help with dry skin we use using Wild Alaskan Fish or Salmon Oil on their food once a week, you must be very careful these oils are VERY rich and can cause diarrhea if over dosing...
 Omega 3 oil has many benefits to your little one's health beyond skin and quills... anti-inflammatory, brain and heart health, ligament and muscular strength!

 ***Hedgehogs do not have the same skin type as humans.
-They are created to be naturally dry due to the arid climate that is their natural habitat...Do not let people sway you to use oils on them EVER...
+Products made for humans should not be used on hedgehogs.
+Why, when soo many others recommend it?
+Humans skin is Acidic when we get dry and itchy we add things that contain oatmeal because the alkaline in oatmeal soothes dry and itchy skin by raising the ph level (alkaline).
+Hedgehogs have Alkaline skin, higher than that of oatmeal when you use oatmeal on your hedgehog it lowers the PH actually creating dry and itchy skin....Do not let people sway you to use oils on them EVER...
 Even some of the oils we once recommended are now seen to have negative or no effect on them.

 It is never a good idea to pick up your hedgehog with gloves.
 Although imposing in appearance, the spines are not sharp enough to cause any real injury and, unlike porcupines, the spines do not come out and they are not barbed.
 It is absolutely essential for your hedgehog to recognize your scent and to recognize it as being harmless.
 The correct method for picking up a hedgehog is to place your hands, palms up and his head facing away from you, on each side and gently scoop him up from underneath.
 Once accustomed to you, he won’t bother to put his spines up and he will be very easy to pick up.